ishilmioz/deal-submission-project-yay-network/readme.md

 [here](#main2eng)
 <br>

-- The user submits their information through the form, and the user’s details are saved in a new row in the “Submissions” sheet of the document.
+- While a project is active, the user submits their information through the form, and the user’s details are recorded as a new row on the “Submissions” page of the corresponding document.
 <img src="public/sheets3.jpg" width="450" />

 [here](#main3eng)